spring-guides/tut-spring-security-and-angular-js/README.md

 * `oauth2-vanilla`: same as "proxy" but with OAuth2 SSO to the UI and OAuth2 resource server protection for the backend.
 The OAuth2 authorization server is no-frills ([blog](https://spring.io/blog/2015/02/03/sso-with-oauth2-angular-js-and-spring-security-part-v)).

 * `oauth2`: same as "oauth2-vanilla" but JWT tokens (signed, encoded JSON, carrying information about the user and the token grant) and a nice UI with a login screen in the authorization server.

+Ideas for more samples nad blogs:

+* Production settings: explain how to harden the system for production use (e.g. require HTTPS for redirects).

+* A full blog on the JWT sample.

+* Add some access decisions other than simple "authenticated()".
+Maybe map scopes to roles.

+* Add service discovery to the proxy.